cdk8s-team/cdk8s/rfc/helm-migration.md

 **Helm as supported format**

 Currently, the deployment process is not straight forward after generation of manifests with a CDK8s App.
 This feature would enable you to generate helm charts hosting your generated manifests.
-This would ease the deployment since helm can accept this chart and deploy it for you to your Kubernetes cluster.
+This would ease the deployment since helm can accept this chart and deploy it to your Kubernetes cluster.

 **No code synthesis**

 This would enable you to generate manifests without hosting any code locally.
 For instance, right now, you would need to have a CDK8s App locally and initialize constructs in these libraries and then run synthesis to generate new manifests.
 With this feature, you can do that just by mentioning the remote repository and passing in an arguments file in the synthesis command and it would generate the manifests for you.

 Another use case could be as part of your CI/CD process where you just need to add a manifest to your repository each time a new change is introduced to your manifests.

 ---